Bet College Basketball

 Kentucky Basketball: Is an Undefeated 2013-14 Season Completely Unrealistic?

-He told a group in Matt Damon betting odds to win Poker Madden Betting Pandemonia Ohio in April.
+He told a group in Tom Brady betting odds to win Poker Madden Betting Pandemonia Ohio in April.
 He told Andy Katz after Kentucky's 2012 national title.
 He addressed it a couple of weeks ago in his we-didn't-get-Andrew Wiggins-but-we're-still-awesome press conference.

 Per Kyle Tucker of The Courier-Journal, he said: